Assessing Course Development and New Teaching Practices

 Assessing the success of a new course, assignment, or teaching strategy can provide valuable information for your own teaching development and for formal evaluation of your teaching.
-The information you collect through these assessment exercises can be included in a teaching dossier, shared with others interested in teaching in your field or institution, or used to contextualize other forms of teaching evaluations (such as student course evaluations) as part of a formal review of your teaching.
+The information you collect through these assessment exercises can be:

-The information below provides some general tips on planning assessment measures; the Centre for Teaching Support & Innovation can help you develop an assessment plan specific to your needs.
+The information below provides some general tips on planning assessment measures.

 Planning your assessment